KilianKegel/edk2-vUDK2018/README.md

 Intel provides [binary modules](https://firmware.intel.com/projects/minnowboard-max) and maintains the [build environment](https://github.com/tianocore/edk2-platforms/blob/master/Platform/Intel/Vlv2TbltDevicePkg/Readme.md) to get the MinnowBoard running with the open source [UEFI BIOS Tianocore\EDK2](https://github.com/tianocore/edk2.git)

+edk2-UDK2018 is the Git-*Subproject* in the UDK2018-MinnowBoard project to build the MinnowBoard UEFI BIOS, but can also be used stand alone in Emulation Mode (Nt32Pkg).

 ## Goal
 1. 	**The main aspect is, to introduce the [**_CdePkg_**](https://github.com/MinnowWare/CdePkg#cdepkg) and